2018 Delaware State Hornets football team

 The 2018 Delaware State Hornets football team represented Delaware State University in the 2018 NCAA Division I FCS football season.
 They were led by first-year head coach Rod Milstead and played their home games at Alumni Stadium.
-They were a member of the Mid-Eastern Athletic Conference (MEAC).
-They finished the season 3–8, 2–5 in MEAC play to finish in a tie for eighth place.
+The team was a member of the Mid-Eastern Athletic Conference (MEAC).
+They concluded the season with a record of 3–8 overall and 2–5 in MEAC play, finishing in a tie for eighth place.

-Previous season

-The Hornets finished the 2017 season 2–9, 2–6 in MEAC play to finish in a three-way tie for eighth place.

-On November 19, it was announced that head coach Kenny Carter's contract would not be renewed.
-He finished at Delaware State with a three-year record of 3–30.

 Preseason

 MEAC preseason poll

 In a vote of the MEAC head coaches and sports information directors, the Hornets were picked to finish in last place.

 Preseason All-MEAC Teams

 The Hornets had four players selected to the preseason all-MEAC teams.